neovim/nvim.net/README.md

    }
    ```
 4. Make the directory `rplugin/dotnet` in the same directory as the solution file.
+   If you are using git, you will need to create a file inside the directory
+   so it can be tracked.
    ```
    mkdir rplugin/dotnet
+   echo '' > rplugin/dotnet/.keep
+   git add rplugin/dotnet
    ```
 5. Start `nvim` and run `:UpdateRemotePlugins`.